 For 61 of Kean University's undergraduate and graduate programs, accreditation by national and international external professional associations (EI, 114) require that the University's academic offerings meet professional standards that supplement MSCHE requirements.
 These accreditations also influence program length to ensure profession-specific learning is accomplished.
-Data indicating enrollment by College and major at Kean University for Fall 2019, Fall 2020, and Fall 2021 can be found in the Data Book provided by the Office of Institutional Research (EI, 195, 194, 192).
+Data indicating enrollment by College and major at Kean University can be found in the Data Book provided by the Office of Institutional Research (EI, 192).